A Lagrangian filling for every cluster seed: Non-degeneracy of curve QPs for plabic fences

-If the hypotheses in these cases are not met, no arrows are added: e.g.~if $F_e$ or $F_d$ do not exist in case (a), we do not add any arrows at that stage.\\ \end{itemize} See Figure \ref{fig:PlabicFence_Quiver} (right) for an instance of $Q(\bG)$.
-Note that $Q(\bG)$ around a black pente-row of $\bG$ has a (planar) clockwise cycle, whereas $Q(\bG)$ around a white pente-row has a (planar) counter-clockwise cycle.
-The lengths of these cycles in the quiver are the lengths of the rows plus two.
+If the hypotheses in these cases are not met, no arrows are added: e.g.~if $F_e$ or $F_d$ do not exist in case (a), we do not add any arrows at that stage.\\ \end{itemize}

+Note that $Q(\bG)$ around a black pente-row of $\bG$ has a (planar) clockwise cycle.
+The length of this cycle equals the number of black vertices in the black pente-row plus two.
+See Figure \ref{fig:PlabicFence_Row1_Example} (left) for an instance of such a quiver cycle.
+Similarly, the quiver $Q(\bG)$ around a white pente-row has a (planar) counter-clockwise cycle.
+The length of such a cycle equals the number of white vertices in the white pente-row plus two.
+See Figure \ref{fig:PlabicFence_Row1_Example} (right) for an example of such a quiver cycle.
+See Figure \ref{fig:PlabicFence_Quiver} (right) for an instance of $Q(\bG)$.

 The potential $W(\bG)$ is similarly described inductively.
 If $\bG$ is the empty plabic fence, then $W(\bG)=0$.
 For each vertical edge $e$ added to the right of $\bG_{<e}$ as above, the potential is defined as